synshop/rtfm/docs/users/SYNShop3.0/FAQ.md

-# SYN Shop v3.0 - we're officially moving!
+# We're officially moving!

 As many of you know, we have approached the end of our lease at American Pacific Drive, and have made the decision to move into a place to finally call our own.
 We are finalizing the purchase of a new building that will be wholly owned by us!

+Here's a FAQ to fill folks in.

 #### The move is already underway, so here’s what you can expect in these coming months: